AmanSCoder/CricWizard/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any inquiries or feedback, please contact us at support@cricwizard.com.
+For any inquiries or feedback, please contact us at amansrivastava7969@gmail.com.

 ---